Yonom/BotBits.Commands/README.md

 There are two `IInvokeSource` implementations available out of the box: `ConsoleInvokeSource` and `PlayerInvokeSource`.

-`ParsedCommand` includes information about the command itself.
+`ParsedRequest` includes information about the command itself.
 - The `Type` contains the case sensitive name of the command requested to run.
 - The `Args` array contains the arguments that were separated by spaces.
 - The `GetTrail(start)` method joins all args from the start index with spaces.
 This is useful if you want to accept strings that contain spaces as an argument.